Training & Internship Visa for Germany

 Conclusion

 Upon completing vocational training, long-term career prospects in Germany are promising, with opportunities to transition into full-time employment.
+Even if employment isn’t directly offered, it can be possible to apply for a Opportunity Card visa Germany.
+Depending on the skill and job quality, an EU Blue Card Germany visa may also be issued.

 Ultimately, Germany’s Training & Internship Visa is an excellent option for those who want to gain professional experience in a well-structured and internationally recognized environment.
 By planning and meeting all visa requirements, applicants can set a strong foundation for future careers in Germany.

-Frequently Asked Questions — FAQ
+Frequently Asked Questions

 You register with your German residential address at the registration office and schedule an appointment with the immigration office of your place of residence.
 You will need your passport, your visa, and your training certificate.
 The immigration office will provide you with information about any further required documents.
 The issuance of a residence permit costs about €100.